vincentleeuwen/python-cooking-with-objects/README.md

 ### 4. When creating a dish, add ingredients

-- Add a ingredients list to the initializer of the Dish class
+- Add an ingredients list to the initializer of the Dish class

 ```python
 def __init__(self, dish_name, ingredients):